usama8659/Cyber-shield-X/README.md

 - Domain reputation analysis.

 - Checks URLs to analyse redirect chains, HTTPS configuration and hidden or suspicious parameters.
-It also applies threat intelligence heuristics same as QR scanner.
+It also applies DFIR-style heuristics analysis similar to the QR scanner.

 - Provides a clear risk score and asks from user whether to open it or not.